-4. Advances from City Capital Project Fund
+4. Advances From City Capital Project Fund

-The City of Madison capital project fund advances funds to the District when the District is in a negative cash position.
+The City capital project fund advances funds to the District when the District is in a negative cash position.
 No repayment schedule has been established and no interest has been charged.
-The advance balance as of December 31, 2021 is \$650,551.
+There is no outstanding advance balance as of December 31, 2023.